luisfelipesena/luisfelipesena/README.md

 #  Welcome, I'm Luis 👋
-### I'm in progress to be a Full Stack developer learning web development with [Cubos Academy](https://cubos.academy/), computer science with [UFBA](https://ufba.br/) and new technologies that the development job market are using.
+### I'm in progress to be a Full Stack developer learning web development with [Cubos Academy](https://cubos.academy/), computer science with [UFBA](https://ufba.br/) and new technologies that the job market are using.
 I love to learn and contribute in any and every possible way.

 ### 📍 From Salvador-BA, Brazil